dabapps/roe/docs/introduction/development-status.md

 ### Browser support

 Although Roe currently works in IE8+ (graceful degradation), support for IE8 (and possibly newer versions) may be dropped completely before the first major release.

+Note: none of the styles are vendor prefixed (e.g. with `-webkit-`), so in order to get the full browser support styles should be post-processed with [autoprefixer](https://github.com/postcss/autoprefixer).